ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## Can I attach my existing {{site.data.keyword.cloud_notm}} File Storage to the new vCenter Server instance?
 {: #faq-v2t-migration-storage}

-If you are using NFS storage, you can manually attach the NFS storage to the new instance and perform a cross–vCenter vMotion without also requiring a storage vMotion.
+If you are using NFS storage, you can manually attach the NFS storage to the new instance and perform a cross–vCenter vMotion without requiring a storage vMotion.
 You must authorize the NFS subnet from their new instance to the NFS storage.

 The following recommendations apply:

 * Configure static `/etc/hosts` entries on the new hosts for the storage hostnames for bootstrap purposes.
 * Configure static routes on the new hosts to ensure that traffic to the NFS is driven over the NFS subnet and storage VLAN.
 * After migration, open a support ticket to ensure that {{site.data.keyword.cloud_notm}} decouples the NFS storage from the original instance.
-This way, the storage is not cancelled when the original instance is deleted.
+Then, the storage is not cancelled when the original instance is deleted.

 ## Can I reuse my existing Active Directory in the new vCenter Server instance?
 {: #faq-v2t-migration-ad}